mubarak99999/15-112-Final-Project/README.md

 # 15-122-Final-Project
-This is my final project, download the code with the three .gif files.
+Read the project Description to understand what the project is about, then download the code with the three .gif files.